Optimizing Sparse SYK: Preliminaries

 When considering the sparse SYK Hamiltonian, we will often be interested in a net of Gaussian states in the following sense.
-The relation between the gate count of a parameterized quantum circuit class and a net over the class is due to an argument in the proof of \cite[Lemma~D.1]{chifang2023sparserandom}, which we reproduce here for completeness. \begin{proposition}[Gaussian state net] For any constant $0 < \epsilon < 1/2$, there exists a fixed set $S$ of $\exp(O(n^2\log (n/\epsilon)))$ pure Gaussian states which is an $\epsilon$-net over all $n$-mode fermionic pure Gaussian states in the following sense.
+The relation between the gate count of a parameterized quantum circuit class and a net over the class appears in the proof of \cite[Lemma~D.1]{chifang2023sparserandom}, which we reproduce here for completeness.
+However this general argument is folklore, e.g., the Solovay--Kitaev theorem. \begin{proposition}[Gaussian state net] For any constant $0 < \epsilon < 1/2$, there exists a fixed set $S$ of $\exp(O(n^2\log (n/\epsilon)))$ pure Gaussian states which is an $\epsilon$-net over all $n$-mode fermionic pure Gaussian states in the following sense.
 For any pure Gaussian state $\ket{\psi}$,

 \end{proposition} \begin{proof} The set of all $n$-mode fermionic Gaussian states is generated by a circuit architecture of at most $O(n^2)$ continuously parameterized two-qubit gates \cite{Jiang_2018}.
 For any Gaussian state $\ket{\phi}$, we can explicitly associate a set of $O(n^2)$ parameters $\{\theta_i\}$ which express the state as